 Guidance.
 Valproate use by women and girls.
 23 March 2018.

 Article citation: Drug Safety Update volume 11 issue 9; April 2018: 1.

-This article was updated with links to the Patient Guide, Guide for Healthcare Professionals, Risk Acknowledgement Form, and Patient Card.
+In May 2018, this article was updated with links to the Patient Guide, Guide for Healthcare Professionals, Risk Acknowledgement Form, and Patient Card.